 So what’s the difference with donut charts?

-One of my recommendations for practitioners that cannot quite let go of pie charts is to use five slices or fewer.
-Personally, I would not use more than two.
-When used for the specific purpose of showing a metric’s progress to goal, with one “slice” being the current state of the KPI and one “slice” being the remainder to goal, I think a donut chart works well.
+When used for the specific purpose of showing a metric’s progress to goal, with one “slice” being the current state of the KPI and one “slice” being the remainder to goal, we think a donut chart works well.